Fujifilm Instax Mini LiPlay Review

 Despite its Blush Gold finish (also available in Elegant Black and Stone White) and sparkly appearance, the Fujifilm Instax Mini LiPLay is solidly constructed of a rigid feeling plastic.

-Nothing feels loose or rattly when handling the camera, especially the large door where the Fujifilm Instax Film is loaded (recommended film value pack here).
+Nothing feels loose or rattly when handling the camera, especially the large door where the Fujifilm Instax Film is loaded.
 This is critical given that the door ensures zero light penetration to expose the film inside.

 Fujifilm Instax cameras have always had odd design choices and I must admit that most seem bulky and bulbous.
 An obvious reason for is to allow the canister of 10 Fujifilm Instax film slides to be pressed right up against the front element and shutter.
 All other features of the camera are built around that core structure.

 The Fujifilm Instax Mini LiPlay is no different.
 However, it’s probably the most minimal of the Fujifilm Instax range in the current generation.

 It is mostly rectangular with softened edges and corners.
 The camera is actually held vertical with small plastic nubs on the base to allow for the camera to be placed on a flat surface.